 The work experience section of your CV is where you set out your professional history.
 It needs to showcase your achievements and include information that’s targeted to prove you’re the best candidate for the job.

-Just follow these rules to structure your CV work experience section and you’ll be set.
+Just follow these rules to structure your CV work experience section and you’ll be all set to create the best CV template possible.

 1. Use the Right Layout and Format